cjus/node-neo4j-presentation/presentation/teleprompt.md

 ---
 ## 20,000 foot view

-Let's imagine that we're investigative journalist following leads.
+Let's imagine that we're investigative journalist following leads,

+we jump on the crazy bus for a quick ride over to Trump World.

-We begin by accessing the Neo4j dashboard and looking at the 20,000 foot view of TrumpWorld.^
+While there we open our laptops and begin by accessing the Neo4j dashboard for a 20,000 foot view of TrumpWorld.^

 ```
 MATCH (n1)-[r]->(n2) RETURN r, n1, n2